molinfo-vienna/CDPKit/README.md

 This short guide will help you get started with CDPKit and introduce you to some of its key features.

 ### Installation
-Currently, CDPKit can be install in two ways.
-The first one is to build it from source and the second one is to use the pip package manager (CDPL Python bindings only).
+Currently, CDPKit can be install in three ways: i) using one of the CDPKit binary installers provided for download on the [Releases](https://github.com/molinfo-vienna/CDPKit/releases) page, ii) build CDPKit from source and iii) the `pip` package manager (installs CDPL Python bindings only).

 #### Installation from source
 For an installation of CDPKit from source please follow the steps below:

-1. **Build Requirements and Dependencies**
+**Build Requirements and Dependencies**
 - C++11 compliant compiler (mandatory)
 - cmake (V >= 3.17, mandatory)
 - boost-devel (V >= 1.63, mandatory)